 All of our independent product candidates are either in research or development.
 We must conduct a substantial amount of additional research and development before any U.S. or foreign regulatory authority will approve any of our products.
-Limited data exist regarding the safety and efficacy of DNA-based vaccines or therapeutics compared with conventional vaccines or therapeutics.
+Limited data exist regarding the safety and efficacy of DNA vaccines or therapeutics compared with conventional vaccines or therapeutics.
 Results of our research and development activities may indicate that our potential products are unsafe or ineffective.
 In this case, regulatory authorities will not approve them.

-For example, our independent product candidates currently in clinical evaluation include our CMV vaccine, for which we initiated Phase 2 clinical testing in early 2006, and our IL-2 EP program, which is currently in Phase 1 clinical testing.
-We may not conduct additional CMV vaccine trials, leading transplant centers may not participate in our trials, and our CMV vaccine may not elicit sufficient immune responses in humans.
-We may not conduct additional IL-2 EP trials, and our IL-2 EP program may not demonstrate sufficient safety and efficacy to support product approval.
+For example, our independent product candidates currently in ongoing clinical evaluation include Allovectin-7, for which we announced initiation of Phase 3 clinical testing in 2007, our CMV vaccine, for which we initiated Phase 2 clinical testing in 2006, and our IL-2/EP program, which is currently in Phase 1 clinical testing.
+We may not sufficiently enroll patients in our Allovectin-7 trial and may not meet the primary endpoint as specified in our SPA.
+We may not conduct additional CMV vaccine trials, leading transplant centers may not participate or sufficiently enroll patients in our trials, and our CMV vaccine may not elicit sufficient immune responses in humans.
+We may not conduct additional IL-2/EP trials, and our IL-2/EP program may not demonstrate sufficient safety and efficacy to support product approval.

-Additionally, we are in various stages of development with several other product candidates.
+Additionally, we are in various stages of development with several other product candidates, such as our influenza vaccine using Vaxfectin as an adjuvant, which is currently in preclinical development.
 These product candidates will require significant costs to advance through the development stages.
 If such product candidates are advanced through clinical trials, the results of such trials may not support approval by the FDA or comparable foreign agencies.
 Even if approved, our products may not be commercially successful.
 If we fail to develop and commercialize our products, we may be forced to curtail or cease operations.